Statistics

 N. of issued certificate: 5

-Before embarking on fostering interactions with co-workers, it is vital for individuals with epilepsy to understand their condition and how it might impact their interactions in the workplace.
+Before embarking on fostering interactions with co-workers, it is vital for you to understand your epilepsy and how it might impact your interactions in the workplace.

 Understanding the following aspects can help in building self-confidence and addressing potential concerns with colleagues: